Overdose and Other Drug and Addiction Myths

 There is nothing magical about drugs and addiction.
 All of the same common-sense dictates that are at work in human behavior and that make sense in social policy apply to drug use and addiction.
 In contrast, the truisms of drug addiction that are widely propagated and universally accepted throughout our society, on all sides of the political spectrum, have coincided with our unprecedented descent into drug death hell.

-Dr. Stanton Peele, recognized as one of the world's leading addiction experts by The Fix, developed the Life Process Program after decades of research, writing, and treatment about and for people with addictions.
+Dr. Stanton Peele, recognized as one of the world's leading addiction experts, developed the Life Process Program after decades of research, writing, and treatment about and for people with addictions.
 Dr. Peele is the author of 14 books.
 His work has been published in leading professional journals and popular publications around the globe.